smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 GUI phase:

-1. The *tile maker* application is used to upload and convert shapefiles and simplify both SAHSULAND and the USA to county level.
+1. The *tile maker* application is used to upload and convert shapefiles and simplifies the GeoJSON geometry.
+Generates scripts and the *tile maker* configuration file: *geoDataLoader.xml*;
-2. The user then downloads the processed data from server.
+2. The user then downloads the processed data from server;

 GUI phase then proceeds to script phase: